-The annual Open House London weekend, which takes place on Saturday September 17–Sunday September 18 2016, gives Londoners the chance to explore behind the closed doors of some of the capital's biggest, most renowned and most secret venues for free this September.
+Give in to your curious side.
+The annual Open House London weekend gives Londoners the chance to explore behind the closed doors of some of the capital's biggest, most renowned and most secret venues for free in September 2017.
 This is your chance to explore a bit of hidden London and have a poke around some of London's best buildings.

 When is Open House London?

-It takes place for one weekend and one weekend only - Saturday September 17–Sunday September 18 2016.
+It takes place for one weekend and one weekend only, on September 16 and 17 2017.

 Where is Open House London?